 6. Regularly check your pets for ticks.

-While doing regular tick checks isn’t intended to be a preventative strategy, it may reduce the amount of time they spend latched onto your pet, which could potentially limit the parasite's ability to transmit diseases.
+While doing regular tick checks isn’t intended to be a preventive strategy, it may reduce the amount of time ticks spend embedded in your pet, which could potentially limit the parasite’s ability to transmit diseases.
 Simply run your hands along your their fur, feeling for any small, hard bumps.
-Ticks tend to gravitate toward dark, moist areas like an animal's armpit, mouth, near their ears, or by their tail.
+Ticks tend to gravitate toward dark, moist areas like an animal’s armpit, mouth, near their ears, or by their tail.
 Keeping a close eye on your pets will also protect the people sharing their homes, since ticks they bring into the house can go on to bite you.
+If you do find a tick latched onto your pet or yourself, make sure you know how to remove it safely.